A New (And Ancient) Perspective - essay

 Cutting edge science is beginning to tell a very different story about the Universe than the story we’re used to.
 In the new (and ancient!) story, the Universe appears not as a giant machine that operates according to ‘blind’ and indifferent ‘laws of nature’, all just accident and random interaction of stuff.
 No, the new story is beginning to speak of the Universe being more like a great thought, learning and evolving.
 In the new story, what we are looking at when gazing at the galaxy here in our garden is not a dead collection of stuff but an organism that is self-aware and evolving...

-It is easy to be reverent and in awe here, looking at this incredible sight, all the more so when the realisations sink in as to what you are really looking at.
+It is easy to be reverent and in awe here, looking at this incredible sight, all the more so when the realisation sinks in as to what you are really looking at.

 It is beautiful and magical even without knowing any scientific facts about it, as our ancestors must have been equally or much more in awe than we usually are when looking at nature.
 They were likely more connected to the Energies of it all, and sensed more how all is enchanted and alive and an expression of the Divine.